tudo-astroparticlephysics/PROPOSAL/README.md

 ### Deployment ###

-PROPOSAL is build as library.
+PROPOSAL is built as library.
 So you can include this project in your own c++ project by including the header files.
-The following snippet uses the [configuration](resources/config.json) to propagte muons and store the muon ranges for further proceeds.
+The following snippet uses the [configuration](resources/config.json) to propagate muons and store the muon ranges for further proceeds.
 The parameters of the configuration file are described [here](resources/config_docu.md).